DataDima90/ai.github.io/_posts/2020-01-01-Microservice-with-docker-and-flask.md

 Deployment of machine learning models is the process of making trained models available in production.
 Here we will learn how machine learning models can be deployed in a dockerized environment using Flask, Gunicorn and Nginx in Python environment.

-**Our steps:**
+**Our steps**

-1) How to write a simple, easily extendable Flask API and make it modular using Flask Blueprints
+1) How to write a simple Flask API and make it easily extendable using Flask Blueprints
 2) How to make our Flask API for production using Gunicorn WSGI
 3) How to set up the Flask API and Nginx inside docker
 4) How tw assemble our Docker Containers using docker-compose
 5) How to test our Flask API using pytest

-**We will cover the following steps, topics and frameworks:**
+**We will cover the following topics and frameworks:**

 - **Flask** is a popular Python framework for making web APIs which is popular amongst the machine learning community.
 -**Gunicorn** is a Python WSGI HTTP server and a common choice for self-hosting Flask application in production.
 Flask has a built-in WSGI (Server Gateway Interface) web server, but it is not secure or efficient and hence should NOT be used for production.